tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 {% endif %}
 <figcaption>REST APIs involve requests and responses over HTTP protocol</figcaption></figure>

+{% include course_image.html filename="restapi_apidoc" ext_print="png" ext_web="svg" alt="Response and request model for REST APIs" caption="PREST APIs involve requests and responses over HTTP protocol" %}

 I dive more into the principles of REST in [What is a REST API?](docapis_what_is_a_rest_api.html) In your REST API documentation, you describe the various endpoints available, their methods, parameters, and other details, and you also document sample responses from the endpoints.

 ## From practice to documentation

-In this course, after you practice using an API like a developer, you'll then shift perspectives and "become a technical writer" tasked with documenting a new endpoint that engineers added to an API.
+In this course, after you practice [using an API like a developer](likeadeveloper.html), you'll then shift perspectives and "become a technical writer" tasked with [documenting a new endpoint](docendpoints.html) that engineers added to an API.
 As a technical writer, you'll tackle each element of a reference topic in REST API documentation:

 1. [Resource descriptions](docapis_resource_descriptions.html)
 2. [Endpoints and methods](docapis_resource_endpoints.html)